Peter Parker (The Amazing Spider-Man film series): Conflict with Electro and Harry Osborn

-Marvel Cinematic Universe
+Transported to Earth-616

-Spider-Man: No Way Home (2021)
+10 years after Gwen's death, Peter (dubbed "Peter-Three") is accidentally transported to Earth-616 due to a failed magic spell by Doctor Strange and that universe's Peter Parker (dubbed "Peter-One") meant to restore Peter-One's secret identity after it was exposed by Mysterio.
+Unbeknownst to Peter, alternate versions of Connors and Dillon were also transported into this universe, alongside other villains from another universe.
+While there, Peter finds another alternate version of himself (dubbed "Peter-Two") from another alternate universe, who helps him console Peter-One after the death of his Aunt May at the hands of the Green Goblin of Peter-Two's world.
+He reveals that after Gwen died, he became bitter and more brutal while becoming more of Spider-Man and less of Peter Parker, explaining to Peter-One that he doesn't want him to become like him.

-Many years after Gwen's death, Peter (dubbed "Peter-Three" during the events of the film) is accidentally transported to Earth-616 due to a failed magic spell by Doctor Strange and that universe's Peter Parker (dubbed "Peter-One") meant to restore Peter-One's secret identity after it was exposed by Mysterio.
-Unbeknownst to Peter, his universe's Curt Connors and Max Dillon were also transported into this universe, among other villains from another universe.
-While there, Peter finds another version of himself transported from another universe (dubbed "Peter-Two"), who helps him console Peter-One after the death of his Aunt May by Peter-Two's Green Goblin.
-He reveals that after Gwen died, he became bitter and more brutal while becoming more of Spider-Man and less of Peter Parker.
-Peter, however, is happy to bond with his alternate selves as they cure the villains and save them from the deaths they would face in their own universes, coming to see Peter-One and Peter-Two as brothers.
-Peter achieves a moment of spiritual redemption for Gwen's death by saving MJ, the girlfriend of Peter-One, when she falls off the Statue of Liberty.
-After defeating and curing all the villains and making amends with Dillon, Peter says goodbye to his alternate selves and is returned to his universe as a happier and more content man.
+Peter is happy to bond with his alternate selves as they create cures for the villains to save them from the deaths they would face in their own universes, coming to see Peter-One and Peter-Two as brothers.
+The three lure the villains to the Statue of Liberty, where they are cured one by one.
+Peter achieves a moment of spiritual redemption for Gwen's death by saving MJ, the girlfriend of Peter-One, when she falls off the scaffolding surrounding the statue, mirroring the events of Gwen's death.
+After defeating and curing all the villains and making amends with Dillon, Peter says goodbye to his alternate selves and is returned to his universe more at peace.